Skip to main content

 • ASH Berlin

-• HS Fulda
+• Fulda University

 Logo des BASA-online-Hochschulverbund

-Prior to the start of the application process, an info session on the bachelor's degree program Social Work (BASA-online) | Part-Time Distance Learning Study Programme will be held via Zoom conference for those interested on December 05, 2022 from 5 to 6 pm.
+Prior to the start of the application process, an info day on the bachelor's degree programme "Social Work | Dual" will be held for those interested on the 5th of June 2024.

-Online Study Selection Assistant (OSA)
+Online Study Choice Assistant (OSA)

 OSA

-BASA online university network
+BASA-online university network

 Instagram